 Click here for photos of Virginia State Park cabins, which vary greatly from park to park.
 Note that not all of the cabins pictured on Flickr may be rented.
 Many are historical features.

 All cabins have kitchens and bathrooms.
 Furnishings and equipment include simple furniture, microwave, refrigerator, oven, dishes, cooking utensils, silverware, kitchen towels and glassware.
 Bath towels and bedroom linens, including mattress covers, pillows, blankets, sheets and pillow cases, also are included.
+Carefully read occupancy information.
+Make sure the cabin you plan to rent has enough beds for your party.
+Rental cots are unavailable.

 All cabins except those at Chippokes Plantation State Park and Twin Lakes State Park's Hill Lodge and Martin Cottage have fireplaces.
 Cabins at Smith Mountain Lake have wood stoves.